udayakrishna10/Projects/README.md

 # Projects
-This repository showcases my real-time and scalable data engineering projects built leveraging cloud-based technologies and big data frameworks.
+This repository has code for my real-time and scalable data engineering projects built leveraging cloud-based technologies and big data frameworks.